MicrosoftDocs/windows-itpro-docs/devices/surface/enroll-and-configure-surface-devices-with-semm.md

    *Figure 4.
 Disable or enable individual Surface components*

 11. Click **Next**.
-12. To enable or disable advanced options in Surface UEFI or the display of Surface UEFI pages, on the **Choose the advanced settings for your devices** page, click the slider beside the desired setting to configure that option to **On** or **Off**.
-(Shown in Figure 5.)
+12. To enable or disable advanced options in Surface UEFI or the display of Surface UEFI pages, on the **Choose the advanced settings for your devices** page, click the slider beside the desired setting to configure that option to **On** or **Off** (shown in Figure 5).
 In the **UEFI Front Page** section, you can use the sliders for **Security**, **Devices**, and **Boot** to control what pages are available to users who boot into Surface UEFI.
 (For more information about Surface UEFI settings, see [Manage Surface UEFI settings](https://technet.microsoft.com/en-us/itpro/surface/manage-surface-uefi-settings).)
 Click **Build** when you have finished selecting options to generate and save the package.

    ![Control advanced Surface UEFI settings and Surface UEFI pages](images\surface-semm-enroll-fig5.png "Control advanced Surface UEFI settings and Surface UEFI pages")